Plutarch's Life of Timoleon

 Part One

-[These successes, indeed, were such as might leave Foresight and Courage a pretence still of disputing it with Fortune, which contributed most to the result.]
-But the thing I will tell you now, in my opinion, is altogether to be subscribed unto contention of Fortune.
-And this it is.
+These successes, indeed, were such as might leave Foresight and Courage a pretence still of disputing it with Fortune, which contributed most to the result.
+But the next following event can scarcely be ascribed to anything but pure Felicity.

-Hanno, [not expecting the Corinthians would venture out, and supposing it would be useless to wait there any longer], thought with himself that he had devised a marvellous fine policy to deceive the enemies.
-Thereupon he willed all his men to put garlands of flowers of triumph upon their heads, and therewithal also made them dress up, and [adorned his galleys with bucklers, of both the Greek and Carthaginian make].
+But Hanno, not expecting the Corinthians would venture out, and supposing it would be useless to wait there any longer, thought with himself that he had devised a marvellous fine policy to deceive the enemies.
+Thereupon he willed all his men to put garlands of flowers of triumph upon their heads, and therewithal also made them dress up, and adorned his galleys with bucklers, of both the Greek and Carthaginian make.
 So in this bravery he returned again, sailing towards Syracuse, and came in with force of rowers, rowing under the castle side of Syracuse, with great laughing, and clapping of hands: crying out aloud to them that were in the castle that he had overthrown their aid which came from Corinth as they thought to pass by the coast of Italy into Sicily; flattering themselves that this did much discourage those that were besieged.

-Notwithstanding, Mago, hearing of his coming, quaked for fear, and doubted the more [upon the following occasion].
+Notwithstanding, Mago, hearing of his coming, quaked for fear, and doubted the more upon the following occasion.
 About Syracuse are certain marshes that receive great quantity of sweet fresh water, as well of fountains and springs, as also of little running brooks, lakes, and rivers, which run that way towards the sea: and, therefore, there are great store of eels in that place, and the fishing is great there at all times, but specially for such as delight to take eels.
-Whereupon the Grecians that took pay on both sides, when they had leisure, and that all was quiet between them, they intended fishing.
+The mercenary soldiers that served on both sides were wont to follow the sport together at their vacant hours, and upon any cessation of arms; who being all Greeks, and having no cause of private enmity to each other, as they would venture bravely in fight, so in times of truce used to meet and converse amicably together.

 Part Two